Stocks That Pay Good Dividends

 The aging of the population means that in the near future there will be an explosion in demand for healthcare-related services such as doctors and specialized living facilities.
 Companies poised to take advantage of this specialized real estate boom will be well rewarded.

 Ventas is a healthcare-focused real estate investment trust that boasts an impressive 5.6% dividend yield, fairly high compared to some other REITs.
+The company recently announced its second quarter 2025 earnings release date and upcoming conference call, a sign of its continued commitment to transparency and investor engagement.

 Since construction in the senior living accommodation industry is still low and is expected to increase rapidly in the coming years, now is a good time to invest in Ventas stock.
 As the number of senior living spaces is expected to increase, that means healthcare-focused real estate investment companies will have a substantial cash flow to pay dividends from.